fbertsch/github-to-sourcegraph/README.md

 ## Installation

+### Chrome
 1. Clone or download this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" using the toggle in the top-right corner
 4. Click "Load unpacked" and select the directory containing this extension
 5. The extension should now be installed and active

+### Firefox
+1. Clone or download this repository
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+3. Click "Load Temporary Add-on..." and select the manifest.json file in the extension directory
+4. The extension should now be installed and active temporarily (will be removed when Firefox is closed)

+For permanent installation in Firefox:
+1. Pack the extension into a .xpi file (zip the contents with .xpi extension)
+2. Go to `about:addons`
+3. Click the gear icon and select "Install Add-on From File..."
+4. Select the .xpi file you created

 ## Configuration